webclinic017/edgedb/docs/reference/reference/projects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you already have an project on your computer that uses Gel, follow these steps to convert it into an Gel project:
+If you already have an project on your computer that uses Gel, follow these steps to convert it into a Gel project:

 1. Navigate into the project directory (the one containing you ``dbschema`` directory).